Exchange Opportunities for International Students

 The average summer temperature is between 37–40°C. However, most outdoor locations have shade, and buildings are air-conditioned.
 Temperatures are milder from October to May, averaging between 21–27°C.

 Sport is a major cultural pastime in Bahrain.
-The island has facilities for a wide variety of sports, including golf, horse riding, rugby, tennis, sailing, soccer, cricket, and basketball.
-Private resorts and clubs also offer beaches and swimming pools.
+Bahrain offers facilities for many sports, including golf, horse riding, rugby, tennis, sailing, football, cricket, and basketball.
+Private clubs and resorts also provide access to beaches and swimming pools.

 Visa application procedures depend on your nationality and the type of acceptance you receive.
-If you are an exchange student, the Ahlia International Relations team will assist you throughout the application process.
-Please refer to the Bahraini government’s immigration website for more details.
+Once you receive a letter of acceptance and confirm your arrival, Ahlia will assist you in obtaining the Student Visa.

 When packing for your trip to Bahrain, make sure to bring the following: